islandrum/terraform-provider-ansible-awx/docs/resources/organization.md

 ## Import

-Ansible AWX Organisation can be imported using the id, e.g. for an organisation with id : 110
+Ansible AWX Organisation can be imported using the id, e.g. for an oragnization with id : 110

 ```sh
 $ terraform import ansible-awx_organization.example 110